-Adjusted for the stock dividend that occurred on December 15, 2017, the Company repurchased a total of 41,846 shares at an aggregate cost of \$2,270,000 during the year ended December 31, 2017 and 205,835 shares at an aggregate cost of \$9,215,000 during the year ended December 31, 2016.
+The Company maintains a treasury stock buyback program pursuant to which the Board of Directors has authorized the repurchase of up to 500,000 shares of the Company's common stock.
+As restored by the Board of Directors in January 2019, the program provides that the Company may repurchase up to an aggregate of 500,000 shares of common stock and has no expiration date.
+Adjusted for the stock dividend that was paid on December 14, 2018, the Company repurchased a total of 169,143 shares at an aggregate cost of \$8,838,000 during the year ended December 31, 2018 and 50,215 shares at an aggregate cost of \$2,270,000 during the year ended December 31, 2017.
+Shares repurchased have been restated to give effect to the 20% stock dividend that was paid on December 14, 2018.
 A portion of the repurchased shares may be used for the Company's employee benefit plans, and the balance will be available for other general corporate purposes.
-The stock repurchase authorization does not have an expiration date and the pace of repurchase activity will depend on factors such as levels of cash generation from operations, cash requirements for investments, repayment of debt, current stock price, and other factors.
+The pace of repurchase activity will depend on factors such as levels of cash generation from operations, cash requirements for investments, repayment of debt, current stock price, and other factors.
 The Company may repurchase shares from time to time on the open market or in private transactions, including structured transactions.
 The stock repurchase program may be modified or discontinued at any time.